The Best Easter Sunday Brunch Menu Ideas (Make-Ahead & Easy)

 • In a separate bowl, whisk the yogurt, lemon juice, lemon zest and eggs until smooth

 • Gently fold the yogurt mixture into the dry ingredients until just combined.
 Fold in the melted butter.
-Do not overmix as that can make the muffins dense.
+Do not over mix as that can make the muffins dense.

 • Using an ice cream scoop, divide the mixture evenly into the muffin cups.